Hsali1/Hsali1/README.md

 Hello there,

-I am an undergraduate student at UC Davis currently pursuing a bachelors in Computer Science.
+I am an undergraduate student at UC Davis currently pursuing a bachelors in Computer Science and will be graduating in June 2025.

 🌱 My coursework includes:
 <ul>